donadigo/TMInterfacePublic/docs.md

 * `bf_modify_chance` - The chance that a steer input may get modified.
 This chance is used for each and every input that exists in the replay.
 By default this is `0.002` which is 0.2%.

 * `bf_change_solution_chance` - The chance that a solution may be changed from the original replay.
-If it gets changed, the inputs will be changed based on a new solution, regardless of it's result.
+If it gets changed, the inputs will be changed based on a new solution, regardless of its result.
 By default this is `0`, which means disabled.

 * `bf_max_steer_diff` - The maximum difference that a steer value may be changed by in either direction.
 If the resulting steer falls out of the normal range, it's discarded.
 By default this is `10000`.